NSS-Day-Cohort-55/client-side-mastery/07-nashville-kennels/chapters/REACT_DYNAMIC_ROUTING.md

 Once the browser reloads, click on the _Details_ hyperlink in the first card.
 It will change the URL in the browser to `http://localhost:3000/animals/1`, and the detail component for the animal will render.

 ### Dynamic Route
-You put :animalId(\d+) at the end of the URL to serve as a variable to hold the actual value that will be in the URL.
+You put :animalId at the end of the URL to serve as a variable to hold the actual value that will be in the URL.
 For example, if the URL is http://localhost:3000/animals/detail/3, the value of 3 will be stored in that variable named `animalId`.
 The variable can then be accessed and used inside **`AnimalDetail`**.

 Look back at the code you put in the detail component.